 What is Safari Private Browsing?

-Safari’s private browsing, otherwise known as incognito mode, allows users to surf the internet without their browser logging or saving any activity data.
+Safari’s private browsing, or incognito mode, allows users to surf the internet without their browser logging or saving any activity data.
 This includes cookies, search history, and autofill information.

-Essentially, all traces of your session will be erased when you close the anonymous browsing window.
-This is particularly appealing to users who share a device or simply want their browsing activity to remain private.
+All your session traces will be erased when you close the anonymous browsing window.
+This particularly appeals to users who share a device or simply want their browsing activity to remain private.

 How to use private browsing in Safari